 Domain Time II Client, Server, or DTLinux:

 Domain Time can be configured on a guest OS in the same manner it is configured on a stand-alone physical machine.

 However, given the additional instability of the virtual platform, you should take into account the need to synchronize more frequently to

 compensate for drift.
-As a result, the default target-seeking mode Domain Time II Client may
+As a result, the default synchronization rate settings will probably not be sufficient.

-See Client Timings for how to set a fixed
+(Server) or loop settings (DTLinux) for how to set a fixed synchronization schedule.